sakoht/data-provenance/README.md

     }
 ```

 The first time this runs, there is no reference data.
-Everything will pass until the The check() method,
+Everything will pass until the the check() method,
 at which point an `ResultTrackerForTest.UnstagedReferenceDataException` will be thrown.

 The error message tell you what to do to stage the data: